astronomer/docs/learn/use-case-airflow-databricks.md

 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 - Access to a Databricks workspace.
 See [Databricks documentation](https://docs.databricks.com/getting-started/index.html) for instructions.
 You can use any workspace that has access to the [Databricks Workflows](https://docs.databricks.com/workflows/index.html) feature.
 You need a user account with permissions to create notebooks and Databricks jobs.
 You can use any underlying cloud service, and a [14-day free trial](https://www.databricks.com/try-databricks) is available.
 - Access to an [object storage supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_file.html).
 This example uses an [AWS S3](https://aws.amazon.com/s3/) bucket.
 - Access to a [relational database supported by the Astro Python SDK](https://astro-sdk-python.readthedocs.io/en/stable/supported_databases.html).
-This tutorial uses [PostgreSQL](https://www.postgresql.org/).
+This example uses [PostgreSQL](https://www.postgresql.org/).

 ## Clone the project